sakethl20/Retail-Data-Mining/README.md

 # Retail-Data-Mining

-This repository has 10 dataset files, 1 python file, and 1 jupyter notebook file.
+This repository has 10 dataset files, 1 python file, and 1 jupyter notebook file, and 1 midtermm report pdf.

 ## Dataset Files: